Russian Explanation of the Mass Poisoning in Syria Could Be True

 Images of poisoned victims of the gas release from a chemical pesticide plant in Bhopal, India, on Dec.
 2-3, 1984.

 In Bhopal, the gases released were not only extremely toxic but also were capable of burning the skin and eyes.
 The immediate and most deadly effect of these gases was when they were inhaled.
 The gases reacted with water in the lungs and created a large generation of fluids that caused victims to drown in their own lung fluids.
-This effect led to some victims showing foaming at the mouth and nose—an effect that can be generated from many toxic gases and is not unique to nerve agent.
+This effect led to some victims showing foaming at the mouth and nose—an effect that can be generated from many toxic gases and is not unique to nerve agents.

 There is no apparent evidence of burns from caustic gases in the pictures of alleged victims from the Khan Shaykhun event.
 However, the case of Bhopal is distinctly different because of a particular pesticide component that was released during the accident.
 There is no doubt that a simple mass fire that involves plastics can produce very dangerous materials like phosgene, carbonyl chloride, hydrogen cyanide, and a variety of highly toxic and dangerous organic compounds.
 One could expect a considerably more toxic release of gases if an ammunition dump was hit, a facility where a variety of chemicals could be stored, including precursors for the production of nerve agents.